 Recently I hosted a marketing questions and answers session with eight women in business.
-Prior to the event I asked each of the participants to submit their biggest marketing challenge.
+Prior to the event I asked each of the participants to submit their biggest marketing challenges to me via email.

-There were two areas that become obvious to me, from their responses.
+There were two areas that become glaringly obvious to me, from their responses.

 1. Just using one marketing channel

 An overwhelming 90% of respondents came back with the same response:

 - That they were only posting on social media, as a form of marketing.

 - Because they didn’t know how else to get in front of customers.

 The second area that became apparent, was that many small business owners fail to allocate a monthly marketing budget/spend.

 Allocating a marketing spend each month, is crucial to get in front of your ideal client with your core message, to help them solve the problem that they are experiencing that you can help solve.

 Why are business owners not using a wider marketing channel mix?